quicwg/base-drafts/draft-ietf-quic-http.md

 maintenance of a TCP connection.
 A proxy might also maintain some resources for a TCP connection beyond the closing of the stream that carries the CONNECT request, since the outgoing TCP connection remains in the TIME_WAIT state.
-Therefore, a proxy might delay increasing the QUIC stream limits to account for the resources consumed by CONNECT requests.
+Therefore, a proxy that supports CONNECT might be more conservative in the number of simultaneous requests it accepts or might delay increasing the QUIC stream limits after a TCP connection terminates.

 ## Use of Compression